-Opportunities to earn additional course credit include participating/presenting a mathematically related topic (at the Discrete Math Seminar, MAA Seaway Section Conference, Scholars Day, etc.), or participation and recognition in a math competition (Virginia Tech Math Exam, Putnam Exam, Dick Mahoney, Integration Bee, UofR Math Competition, etc.).
+Opportunities to earn additional course credit include presenting a mathematically related topic (at Math Seminar, Scholars Day, MAA Seaway Section Conference, etc.), or participation and recognition in a math competition (Integration Bee, UofR Math Competition, etc.).
 Please let me know if you are interested in any other mathematically themed activity outside of class.